mehmetalbyrak/jsDomManipulation/README.md

-# Dynamic DOM Manipulation Project
+# Dynamic DOM Manipulation

 This project demonstrates the use of HTML, CSS, and JavaScript to create a dynamic and interactive web page.
 The core functionality involves manipulating the DOM to update element styles (background and text colors) dynamically each time the page is refreshed.

 ## Overview

 The page contains a structured layout with a container and multiple `div` elements.
 Using JavaScript, the project applies randomly generated colors to the container and its child elements, showcasing the power of DOM manipulation.
 This project is simple, responsive, and cross-browser compatible.

+## Live Demo

+Check out the live version of the project: [Live Demo](https://mehmetalbyrak.github.io/jsDomManipulation/)

 ## Project Structure